Alfonso Noel Lovo

 Lovo was hijacked on a LANICA airline flight out of Miami, where he almost lost his left hand due to bullet wounds.
 Lovo survived and later regained the use of his hand.

 In Managua, he produced the first Rock Concert, Concierto Idolo, at the Teatro Nacional Ruben Dario, in 1972, with an all star band, the members of the best known rock and jazz groups, in Nicaragua.
-The photo taken at the opening act, playing Mazurka in guitar, appears, as front cover of his album La Gigantona, widely acclaimed, in the tropical jazz category, in Billboard, on November 2012.
+The photo taken at the opening act, playing Mazurka in guitar, appears, as front cover of his album La Gigantona, widely acclaimed, in the tropical jazz category, in Billboard, in November 2012.